ECE Graduate Course Offerings

 ECE 557(257).
 Performance and Reliability of Computer Networks.
 Methods for performance and reliability analysis of local area networks as well as wide area networks.
 Probabilistic analysis using Markov models, stochastic Petri nets, queuing networks, and hierarchical models.
 Statistical analysis of measured data and optimization of network structures.
 Prerequisites: Electrical and Computer Engineering 356(156) and 555(255).
 Instructor: Trivedi.
 One course.
 C-L: Information Science and Information Studies.

 ECE 559(251).
 Advanced Digital System Design.
-This course covers the fundamentals of advanced digital system design, and the use of a hardware description language, VHDL, for their synthesis and simulation.
-Examples of systems considered include the arithmetic/logic unit, memory, and microcontrollers.
-The course includes an appropriate capstone design project that incorporates engineering standards and realistic constraints in the outcome of the design process.
-Additionally, the designer must consider most of the following: Cost, environmental impact, manufacturability, health and safety, ethics, social and political impact.
-Each design project is executed by a team of 4 or 5 students who are responsible for generating a final written project report and making an appropriate presentation of their results to the class.
-Prerequisite: Electrical and Computer Engineering 250L(52L) and Senior/graduate student standing.
+Fundamentals of advanced digital system design, and the use of a hardware description language, VHDL, for their synthesis and simulation.
+System examples include the arithmetic/logic unit, memory, and microcontrollers.
+Team-based project incorporates engineering standards and realistic constraints, and also considers most of the following: Cost, environmental impact, manufacturability, health and safety, ethics, social and political impact.
+Prerequisites: ECE 350L; ECE 230L, ECE 250D, ECE 270L and ECE 280L; Math 353; Physics 152L; Chemistry 101DL; and statistics.
+Co-requisite: ECE 331L.
+Graduate students with instructor consent.
 Instructor: Derby.
-One course.